+What’s wrong with PMBOK?If you talk in terms of the project then there is nothing wrong with PMBOK and fits perfectly fine for the predictive complex project.
+It defines a project as a temporary endeavor undertaken to create a unique product, service, or result.
 Here the expectation is requirements are clear (maybe complex but clear) and required complex technologies, processes, and tools to execute are identified and available.
 Usually, such projects take anywhere from 5 months to 5 years.
-Most project is about completing work and handing it over to operations team to operate, maintain and sustain.
+Most project is about completing work and handing it over to the operations team to operate, maintain, and sustain.

-Typical software product has some basic challenges that don’t fit within this cycle like frequent changing requirement for it is based on feedback cycle thus requiring more frequent cycles (of what?)and doing all steps as stated by PMBOK may not be possible or required.
+The typical software product has some basic challenges that don’t fit within this cycle like frequent changing requirements for it is based on a feedback cycle thus requiring more frequent cycles (of what?)and doing all steps as stated by PMBOK may not be possible or required.

 What is there in Manifesto for Agile Software Development?